google/uis-rnn/README.md

-This will train a UIS-RNN model using `data/training_data.npz`, then store the model on disk, perform inference on `data/testing_data.npz`, print the inference results, and save the approximate accuracy in a text file.
+This will train a UIS-RNN model using `data/training_data.npz`, then store the model on disk, perform inference on `data/testing_data.npz`, print the inference results, and save the averaged accuracy in a text file.

 PS.
 The files under `data/` are manually generated *toy data*, for demonstration purpose only.